Shreveport Workers’ Compensation Lawyers

 What Steps Should You Take Following a Workplace Injury?

-The clock starts ticking immediately after you are injured in a workplace accident in Louisiana.
+Just like a personal injury case, the clock starts ticking immediately after you’ve suffered injuries in a workplace accident in Louisiana.
 Therefore, the most important thing you can do is report the injury to your supervisor as soon as possible.
 This is crucial no matter how mild your injury appears to be.

 A claim for benefits is usually due one year after the date of the injury.
-If you are injured at the workplace, you should contact workers compensation attorneys and take these steps to ensure that you meet the requirements to collect your workers’ compensation:
+If you are injured at the workplace, you should contact legal professional and take these steps to ensure that you meet the requirements to collect your workers’ compensation:

 - Get immediate medical care.